 Mice, on the other hand, although seeming to maintain a high degree of caution in their movement, are very curious and adventurous animals.
 They often investigate new food sources within a very short time after its appearance and seem to prefer nibbling at small amounts of food at various locations.
 This preference for feeding at several different sites is to be taken into account in mouse-baiting programs.

 They are excellent climbers and may easily climb walls, brickwork, pipes and run along cables.
 Rats are natural swimmers.
-What can be shoocking to some people is that they can pop out of toilets after negotiating the S-bends!.
+What can be shocking to some people is that they can pop out of toilets after negotiating the S-bends!

 Some biological control of rats and mice is effected when they are preyed upon by cats, dogs, snakes and some bird species.